How to Paint Your Log Cabin

 Preparation

-Firstly, we recommend spraying a clear wood preservative onto the cabin, then you must knot the cabin with knotting sealer.
-Brush on with a small brush to all imperfections and holes.
-Apply second coat to larger knots
+Firstly, you must treat the individual knots with a knot sealer such as Zinsser BIN.
+Brush on with a small brush to all knots.
+Apply second coat to all knots.

-Fill any noticeable cracks, screw holes, knots and T&G end grains with raw plug plastic wood filler.
+Fill any noticeable cracks, screw holes, knots and T&G end grains with sadolin wood filler.

-Inspect cabin for any newly visible cracks, holes and imperfections and refill.
+Inspect the timber for any newly visible cracks, holes and imperfections and refill if required.

 Seal all windows and doors.